isha-gautam/Weather/README.md

 # Weather
 Simple Android application to get the real-time weather of any city across the globe.
-Demonstrates the use of APIs and JSON objects.
+<br>Demonstrates the use of APIs and JSON objects.
+<br>Used OpenWeather API.